rss logo

 Active WireGuard tunnel on Windows showing public key and peer configuration details

-• From the Debian server allow the client public key with this command:
+• On the Debian server, authorize the client's public key using the following command:

 root@host:~# wg set wg0 peer CLIENT_PUBLIC_KEY allowed-ips 0.0.0.0/0

-• From Windows, ping the Debian wg0 IP to see if it works:
+• From Windows, ping the Debian wg0 interface IP to verify connectivity:

 Windows command prompt successfully pinging the Debian WireGuard interface at IP 10.0.2.1